mabruzzo/pairstat/docs/source/Contributing.rst

      1. First, you need to make sure that the local copy of your ``my-new-feature`` git-branch (the version of the branch on your machine) is synchronized with your remote copy (i.e. the version of the branch on GitHub).
         In other words, you need to ensure that you synchronize any changes that you made since you originally issued the Pull Request.
-        If you are using the terminal, invoke ``git checkout my-new-feature`` from anywhere within the pyvsft repository and then immediately invoke ``git push``.
+        If you are using the terminal, invoke ``git checkout my-new-feature`` from anywhere within the pairstatt repository and then immediately invoke ``git push``.
         If you get a failure message, then you should get help.
         (It's good practice even if you don't think this is necessary)